SoftCircuits/WebScraper/README.md

 await scraper.RunAsync(@"ScraperData.csv");
 ```

-## Using the Library

-To use the library, create an instance of the `Scraper` class.
-This class requires you to set up a number of properties to scrape data, which we'll go through next.
+As you can see, there is quite a bit of setup to get it working.
+We'll step through that here.

-Start by setting the `Url` property to the URL you want to scrape.
-This property can be set to any complete URL.
+After creating an instance of the `Scraper` class, you set the `Url` property to the URL you want to scrape.
+This property can be set to a complete, regular URL.
 But it can also contain replacement tags.